Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 freedoms and to establishing equality and prosperity among all people.

-However, in the grand scheme of things, one should always strive for the ideal of Kaeon to the utmost degree, even to the extreme of raising the dead.
+However, in the grand scheme of things, one should always strive for the ideal of Kaeon to the utmost degree, no matter how impossible it might seem.

 But it is not sufficient to merely pray for such miracles until they are fulfilled by some savior figure or deity, nor is it acceptable to seek refuge from their responsibility in escapist